Workplace Safety Tips: Don’t Leave Your Employees in the Dark

-With daylight saving time fast approaching on Sunday, November 5th, it’s important to create workplace safety around shorter days.
+With daylight saving time approaching this November, it’s important to create workplace safety around shorter days.
 Your first shift employees get the short end of the stick after having enjoyed longer daylight hours for most of the year, to now driving to and from work in the dark.
 Help them acclimate to the upcoming change by following these easy workplace safety tips to keep your employees from being in the dark!

 1. Light It Up

 Keeping a well-lit pathway to the entrance is a fairly inexpensive and worthwhile project.
 Using solar lights along sidewalks cuts down on energy bills, but floodlights may also be necessary depending on your particular layout.
 If you decorate for the holidays, Christmas tree lights can help while adding some cheer so that the cold darkness doesn’t bring down the office mojo!

 2. Defrost All Pavement

 Workplace injuries and workman’s comp claims are no fun for anyone.
 Keeping the parking lot and walkways well lit isn’t always a perfect system, but keeping them free of ice around the clock can contribute to your coveted safety reports.
 According to one source, “Pedestrians walking around at dusk are nearly three times more likely to be struck and killed by cars in the days following the end of daylight saving time than just before the time change.”
 This includes drivers having lower visibility in parking lots.

 Although society’s clock will be set back an hour on November 5th, your biological clock may still tick to the beat of its own drum.
 Health studies point out that “changes in waking time coupled with the earlier onset of darkness throws off our internal clocks.
 This increases driving risks, primarily because in our 24/7 society, we have a fundamental problem of already being sleep deprived.”